Beyond-jQuery/book/manuscript/styling-elements.md

 }
 ~~~~~~~~

-What follows is a line to import the CSS file, our button element, _and_ the function that, when called, triggers the style rules on the button.
+What follows is a line to import the CSS file, our button element, _and_ the function that, when called, triggers the previously defined style rules on the button.

 {title="index.html - define the button, pull in styles and JS - all browsers", lang=html}
 ~~~~~~~